-The definition of a desk-based assessment given by the Institute for Archaeologists (IFA) in The Standard and Guidance for Archaeological Desk-Based Assessment (2008 Revision) is:
+The definition of a desk-based assessment given by the Chartered Institute for Archaeologists (CiFA) in The Standard and Guidance for Archaeological Desk-Based Assessment is:

 Desk-based assessments are commonly required by the local authority as part of the planning process providing a valuable insight into any heritage issues that may arise in any proposed development site.

 The scope of any requested desk-based assessment will be defined by the local authority in the form of a planning condition, written specification or project design.